isl-org/OpenBot/open-code/README.md

 The `Playground` page is a key feature of the `OpenBot Playground` platform that provides a variety of coding blocks for users to create different types of functionality, such as Control, Loops, Movement, Operators, Sensors, and many more.

-- [Header](#header) : Header contains project name, help centre, change theme and signIn user section.
+- [Header](#header) : Header contains project name, help centre, AutoSync ,change theme and signIn user section.
 - [Workspace](#workSpace): Space where users can drag and drop the coding blocks to generate their code, which can be converted into both JavaScript and Python.
-- [Playground Bottom Bar](#Playground-Bottom-Bar) : Bottom bar Contains buttons to generate code ,upload project in drive, zoom in and out blocks , undo and redo changes in workspace.
+- [Playground Bottom Bar](#Playground-Bottom-Bar) : Bottom bar Contains buttons to generate code ,upload project in drive, zoom in and out blocks ,Add model ,undo and redo changes in workspace.

 ### Header